google/neural-tangents/README.md

 * All `nt.stax` layers are instantiated with a function call, i.e. `nt.stax.Relu()` vs `jax.experimental.stax.Relu`.
 * All layers with trainable parameters use the _NTK parameterization_ (see [[5]](#5-neural-tangent-kernel-convergence-and-generalization-in-neural-networks-neurips-2018-arthur-jacot-franck-gabriel-clément-hongler), Remark 1).
 * `nt.stax` and `jax.experimental.stax` may have different layers and options available (for example `nt.stax` layers support `CIRCULAR` padding, but only `NHWC` data format).

+### Python 2
+We will be dropping python 2 support before 2020.

 ## Training dynamics of wide but finite networks